lylynguyen/JS-QuickStart/README.md

 Overview:
 1. SET UP CHOCOLATEY
-Chocolatey is the package manager for Windows.
+ * Chocolatey is the package manager for Windows.
 You'll use it to install various software componets on your workstation.

 2. INSTALL THE SOFTWARE

-<em>If you encounter any issues during the installation process check whether you are running cmd as administrator.
+<em> If you encounter any issues during the installation process check whether you are running cmd as administrator.
 Entering the chocolatey installation command in any kind of Unix shell will result in a failure.
-Be sure to use plain cmd.exe program for the installation. </em>
+Be sure to use plain cmd.exe program for the installation. </em> <br>

-3. DOWNLOAD ARCHANIST
+3. DOWNLOAD ARCHANIST <br>
-4. POST-INSTALLATION CONFIGURATION
+4. POST-INSTALLATION CONFIGURATION<br>
-5. INSTALL OPTIONAL SOFTWARE
+5. INSTALL OPTIONAL SOFTWARE<br>

 * In the Windows Start menu, select "Search programs and files" and search "cmd.exe".
 * Right click it and select "Run as administrator".